Feast of the Holy Winding Sheet of Christ

-In 1958 Pope Pius XII declared that the Feast of the Holy Winding Sheet of Christ (now usually known as the Turin Shroud) was to be kept on the day before Ash Wednesday.
+In the Catholic liturgical calendar, the Feast of the Holy Winding Sheet of Christ honours the Shroud of Turin, and is observed on May 4, annually.
+It was officially declared by Pope Julius II in 1506.

+Because details of the image are consistent with traditional depictions of Jesus Christ after his death by crucifixion, the holy shroud has been venerated for centuries, especially by members of the Catholic Church, as Jesus's actual burial shroud upon which his image was miraculously imprinted.
+In addition to Catholics, the Shroud of Turin is honoured by Christians of several traditions, including Lutherans and Anglicans.

 History

 A Feast of the Holy Winding Sheet of Christ originated about 1495 at Chambéry, in Savoy, to honour the so-called sudario of Christ.
 It came there in 1432 from Lirey in Burgundy, and is the sheet venerated from 1578 in the royal chapel of the cathedral of Turin.

 This feast was celebrated on 4 May, the day after the Invention of the Cross, and was approved in 1506 by Pope Julius II; it was kept in Savoy, Piedmont, and Sardinia as the patronal feast of the royal House of Savoy (4 May, double of the first class, with octave).

+The Shroud of Turin enjoys devotion by Catholics, as well as by Lutherans and Anglicans.

+Feasts

 Besançon feast

 In 1206 another one of the supposed Winding Sheets used at the burial of Christ was brought to Besançon by Otto de la Roche, and the feast of its arrival (Susceptio) was ordered to be kept on 11 July.
 It became a double of the first class in the cathedral, and of the second class in the diocese.